AminNasiri63/LLM/README.md

 # 📝 FineTuneWithPPO.ipynb
 * In this notebook, we fine-tune the **FLAN-T5 model** to generate less toxic content using Meta AI's hate speech reward model.
 We employ **Proximal Policy Optimization (PPO)**, a **reinforcement learning algorithm**, to reduce the model's toxicity.

 ---

+# 📝 FineTuneWithDPO.ipynb
+* This Jupyter Notebook demonstrates how to fine-tune a language model using **Direct Preference Optimization (DPO)**.
+The project aligns the **Qwen/Qwen2.5-0.5B-Instruct model** to generate more desirable outputs based on a dataset of human preferences.

+---